 Seed crackers are exactly what they sound like.
 They are made up of a variety of seeds, allowing the same crunchy texture as a cracker, while omitting the gluten based products from the mix.
 Always check the label and make sure they are gluten-free!

+Yogurt is a great daytime snack that can be customized with flavor to satisfy your tastebuds.
 Plain yogurt is exploding with protein and is very low in sugar.
-You can add berries, cinnamon, and even some cacao nibs to make it taste less tart.
+You can add berries, cinnamon, and even some cacao nibs to make it taste less tart and extra tasty.

-Plain yogurt is naturally gluten-free, but watch out for brands that process yogurt in the same factory as gluten, or sometimes has gluten sneaking into the fruit-bottom varieties.
+Plain yogurt is naturally gluten-free.
+But just watch out for brands that process yogurt in the same factory as gluten, or sometimes has gluten sneaking into the fruit-bottom varieties.